 For School and Child Care Nurses

 Schools and child care programs should notify parents and families of a case of COVID-19 in a member of the school or child care community.
-Contact tracing should be continued in partnership with local health departments when there are outbreaks or when sustained transmission is thought to be occurring within the school or child care program.
+Contact tracing should be continued in partnership with local health departments when there are outbreaks or when sustained transmission is thought to be occurring within the school or child care program (see School and Child Care Administrators section for template letters).
 Schools and child care programs should continue to communicate isolation recommendations to the school or child care community.

 CDC recommends that healthcare personnel in schools and child care settings, including school nurses, follow the Infection Prevention and Control Recommendations for Healthcare Personnel .

 A customized and individualized approach for COVID-19 may be necessary for some children and youth.
 The CDC provides guidance for direct service providers such as personal care attendants, direct support professionals, paraprofessionals, therapists, and others who may need to consider additional protective measures.

 Resources on coping with stress and building resilience among the strong emotions surrounding workplace changes due to COVID-19.

 - VDOE Virginia Community Schools Framework : includes resources on basic needs, mental/emotional health, student engagement and motivation, and family engagement

 - AAP Bridge2Resources VA: Open Access to Community Resources like financial assistance, food pantries, medical care, and other free or reduced-cost help

 - Adolescent Health | HHS Office of Population Affairs